cloudflare/chanfana/docs/pages/types.md

 }
 ```

-### Javascript native types
+### JavaScript native types

-Javascript native types can be used everywhere the itty-router-openapi types are used, sometimes it just makes
+JavaScript native types can be used everywhere the itty-router-openapi types are used, sometimes it just makes
 defining schemas simpler

-For example here is the same query parameters as above defined as javascript native types.
+For example here is the same query parameters as above defined as JavaScript native types.
 In this case you cannot instantiate the type with the `new` keyword, so you must pass the parameters to the parameter
 location.